MdevriesPhys/nvratemodel/README.md

 example_PRB_Fig3b
 example_PRB_Fig7b
 ```
-which should look like plots in our other, related publication https://arxiv.org/abs/2304.02521.
+which should look like plots in Ernst et. al.'s [related publication](https://arxiv.org/abs/2304.02521).

 The code of these examples should serve as a guide on how to use the nvratemodel library.
 The various plot routines readily provided by the library, as well as the formalism of ```modeldict```s (dictionaries that contain a set of NV parameters) and ```NVrateModel```s (objects to simulate the behavior of a set of NV parameters) are further explained below.